BMW Service Engine Soon Light On

 - Injectors (when applicable).

-There are many different things that can cause the “Service Engine Soon” or “Check Engine” light to come on in a BMW vehicle.
+Many things can cause the “Service Engine Soon” to come on in a BMW vehicle.
 Some common causes include:

-- Problems with the vehicle’s emissions control system, such as a faulty oxygen sensor or catalytic converter
+- A fault with the vehicle’s emissions control system.
+In particular, faulty oxygen sensor or internally defective catalytic converter

-- Issues with the vehicle’s engine management system, such as a malfunctioning MAF sensor, O2 sensor, or control module.
+- Other issues include a fault with the engine management system.
+This can result from a failing MAF sensor, O2 sensor, or control module.

-- Faults in the vehicle’s ignition or fuel systems, such as a faulty spark plug or fuel injector.
+- A failure in the ignition or the fuel systems may include a fouled spark plug or a leaking fuel injector.

-- A loose or damaged gas cap can cause the vehicle’s evaporative emissions system to malfunction
+- A loose or damaged fuel tank cap can cause the vehicle’s evaporative emissions system to malfunction.

-- A problem with the vehicle’s transmission or powertrain, such as a slipping clutch or worn transmission bearings.
+- A problem associated with the vehicle’s transmission or powertrain is where it can experience slipping clutch or worn transmission bearings.

-Do not start replacing BMW parts without reading the fault codes using a BMW scanner.
+Do not guess and start replacing BMW parts without using a BMW scanner to read the fault code.
 If you don’t have a BMW scan tool, have a shop specializing in BMWs read the codes and troubleshoot the problem.
 Your local auto parts store may read your BMW check engine light free.
 Once you have a diagnosis, you can decide if the repair is something you can tackle yourself or let a BMW shop complete the work.

-What to do when the BMW check engine light turns on?
+What should you do when the BMW check engine light turns on?

 If the BMW drives fine, closely monitor the engine temperature.
-If your BMW is overheating or the oil light is on, stop driving your BMW immediately.
-Get the BMW towed if necessary.
+Stop driving it immediately if your BMW is overheating or the oil light is on.
+If necessary, get the BMW towed.

-You need to read fault codes to find out why your BMW check engine light is on.
+You must read fault codes to determine why your BMW check engine light is on.
 This is a simple procedure you can perform yourself.

-These instructions show you how to read and clear codes for checking a BMW’s engine lights.
-Diagnosing BMW’s check engine light with an OBD-II scanner that can read BMW-specific fault codes such as YOUCANIC Full System Scanner is preferred.
+These instructions show you how to read and clear codes to check a BMW’s engine lights.
+Diagnosing with an OBD-II scanner that can read BMW-specific fault codes, such as a YOUCANIC Full System Scanner, is preferred.

 Procedure